mcsuka/imdbcopy/README.md

 Search for films (movie, documentary, series, ...) by a title fragment

 ## Search for a contributor
-Search for contributors (actors, ctresses, directors, ...) by name
+Search for contributors (actors, actresses, directors, ...) by name

 ## Degrees of separation
 Find the shortest distance between 2 actors, via common titles, using Breadth First Search.\